saimomislam26/MERN-Interview-Test/README.md

 ## Running the React App from the Same Port as the Backend

-   You can serve the React app from the Express.js backend by removing comment from the following configuration to  `app.js` from server folder:
+   You can serve the React app from the Express.js backend from the following configuration to  `app.js` from server folder:

    ```javascript
    const path = require('path');